-Upon notification by CDE that the district's investigation report has been appealed, the Superintendent or designee shall forward the following documents to CDE within 10 days of the date of notification:
+Upon notification by CDE that the complainant or respondent has appealed the district's decision, the Superintendent or designee shall forward the following documents to CDE:

-1. A copy of the original complaint

-- 2. A copy of the district's investigation report - 3.
-A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 4.
-A report of any action taken to resolve the complaint - 5.
-A copy of the district's UCP - 6.
+- 1. A copy of the original complaint - 2.
+A copy of the written decision - 3.
+A summary of the nature and extent of the investigation conducted by the district, if not covered by the decision - 4.
+A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 5.
+A report of any action taken to resolve the complaint - 6.
+A copy of the district's uniform complaint procedures - 7.
 Other relevant information requested by CDE